Terabitas/gitbook/build_process.md

 nildev build github.com/my/project
 ```

-And as result docker image with fully working REST API endpoint would be produced.
+As result docker image with fully working REST API endpoint would be produced.